spfaul/hiapl/README.md

 This is for all you doubters that said it wasn't.
 Guess what, it is now.

 I can finally put HTML on my resume.
-I'm sure all the kids at school will be astonished at my exceptional HTML programming skills :DDD

 ## Usage (why??)